antmarakis/Machine-Learning/README.md

   1. Includes Silhouetting to find number of clusters, scikit-learn required

   2. Includes plotting, which requires matplotlib

+  3. NOTE: The current implementation is the online (or sequential) kMeans

 ### Other (DP Approaches)